The Report - A Mission to the North

 The impact of their work in the first six years of launching is phenomenal.
 And, the use of digital technology to propagate the message and the mission have contributed to the depth and breadth of the success.

 In October, the article, Mission to the North was published.
+Below is the Full Report of that extensive Mission recently undertaken by air and by road.

 (For brevity, some details have been omitted).

-London, they all told me, is a total mystery and enigma to them!
+London is a total mystery and enigma to them!

-Over three months, I visited churches, listened to people's stories, stayed in interesting places, met amazing people, and shared God's vision where possible.
-I even met up with Alpha Scotland via Zoom.
+Over the three months, I visited churches, listened to people's stories, stayed in interesting places, met amazing people, and shared the vision about seeing Scotland evangelised again, where possible.

-Arriving at Glasgow Airport on a cold winter evening, I boarded the train to Helensburgh, a coastal village in the west by the River Clyde.
+Arriving at Glasgow Airport on a cold winter evening, I boarded the train to Helensburgh, a pretty coastal village in the west by the River Clyde.

 I was in Perth for Christmas and attended Perth Baptist Church on Christmas Day.
 It was memorable.

-To make it easier to move around a car became available, which was a great help for the next leg of the mission.
+To make it easier to move around, a car became available, which was a great help for the next leg of the mission.

 After Christmas, I was able to drive to Bellshill and attend the GPA STYR 2025 Conference in Glasgow.